 A meeting was held on May, 17 at Jeddah Chamber of Commerce and Industry (JCCI).
 It was declared by the general manager of the General Department for Local Manufacturing at the armed forces, Maj.
 Gen. Atiya Al-Maliki that Saudi Arabia is planning to manufacture 16,000 weapons by 2020!

-He also briefed that SAMI is a vital industry that would be beneficial for enhancing Gross Domestic Product (GDP), reaching a balance of payment, enhancing exports and boosting up foreign investment.
+The scope of the new company: SAMI is a vital industry that would be beneficial for enhancing Gross Domestic Product (GDP), reaching a balance of payment, enhancing exports and boosting up foreign investment.

 Four of the important fields shall be covered by SAMI.
-These are Air systems; ground systems; arms and ammunitions and missiles; and defense electronics.
+These are Air systems; ground systems; arms and ammunition and missiles; and defense electronics.
 SAMI which is expected to accelerate nation’s GDP by SR 14 billion, aims at taking itself to the top 25 global military industrial giants by 2030.

 70,000 job opportunities in the new company: Head of the Industrial Committee at the JCCI, Ibrahim Batarji, assured that they are looking forward to creating viable investment opportunities in Jeddah.
 He said that measures shall be taken to overcome risks, challenges, and difficulties faced by investors today.